avan06/PS4CheaterNeo/README.md

 - You can copy the memory address from the cheat or query list.
 (0.9.3.2)
 - You can also open the `Hex editor` in the main window and manually enter the address.
 (0.9.3.2)
 - The cheat list will show row number.
 (0.9.4.5)
-- Support using `keyboard up, down or mouse wheel` to adjust value when modifying cheat Value.
-(0.9.5.0)
-- Editing cheat values in UpDown can be automatically written to PS4 when CheatCellDirtyValueCommit is enabled.
-(0.9.5.3)
 - Added an "`Auto Refresh` Cheat" button in the main window.
 When enabled, it will automatically reload cheat values from the PS4 at intervals specified by the `CheatAutoRefreshTimerInterval` option.
 (0.9.9.2)
 - Added support for automatically removing non-Hex characters from input Hex text.
 When you select HexView from the ToolStrip in the main window, this prevents the program from encountering Hex conversion errors.
 (0.9.9.5)
 - Added the `CheatGridViewGroupByEnabled` option, which allows you to enable or disable the grouping feature in CheatGridView.
 (0.9.9.6)